Books

 At left, a commercial kaolin mine.
 Notice the red earth that covered the clay before earth-moving equipment stripped the cover bare.
 Excavating your own small supply of clay usually means sleuthing out an already exposed deposit.
 At right, a handful of kaolin.
 As a test, see if you can get a small piece to stick to your tongue.
 Kaolin is extremely water absorbent.
 Photo/right: Pyromasse Montreal

-With its telltale rubbery look, a secondary clay is easy to spot in its saturated state along the edge of a modern creek or stream.
-Needless to say, wet deposits are also a lot less work to excavate than the dry stuff.
-Yet dry clay is lighter, so you can collect larger amounts of it on an expedition.
-The U.S. Bureau Of Mines classifies six categories of raw clay: kaolin, ball clay, fire clay, bentonite, fuller’s earth, and common clay and shale.
-(Details about specific clays will be discussed throughout this article.)
-When it's mined commercially, most clay is first crushed, then stockpiled for several months in the open air before being cleaned and processed.
-You can learn a lot about the different varieties available by logging onto a the online sites that sell it.
+For its part, the U.S. Bureau Of Mines classifies six categories of raw clay: kaolin, ball clay, fire clay, bentonite, fuller’s earth, common clay and shale.
+When it's mined commercially, most clay is crushed, then stockpiled for several months in the open air before being cleaned and processed.

-Here are what potters define as the standard classification used in ceramics work:
+Here's what potters define as the standard classifications of clay in ceramics work:

 Earthenware: Made from the most abundant secondary clays on Earth, earthenware is associated with flower pots, roof tiles and terra cotta pottery.
 It usually contains a lot of iron, so will mature between 1750 and 2150 degrees farenheit, making it a low-fire clay.
 The raw material may be red, orange, buff, green, gray, white or brown.